WKPhang/Logit-Transform/README.md

-# What is the Logit Transform?
+# What is Logit Transformation?

 ## Purpose
 To transform a proportion value in the range (0,1) into a continuous value in the range (‑∞,∞)